emard/ulx3s/doc/MANUAL.md

 Board has minor problem ESP32 will not boot standalone, bitstream must pull up or output high to GPIO0 and then pulse EN for ESP32 to boot.
+"Official" patch is to solder 15k 0603 resistor at GPIO0 pin which 3rd soldered pin, near letter "R" of R33 label.
+With thin wire 0.1mm connect other end of 15k resistor to 3.3V at other end of R33.

 v3.1.7